 10.2.7 Fragmentation/defragmentation overview

-The process of partitioning an MSDU or an MMPDU into smaller MAC-level frames, MPDUs, is called fragmentation.
-Fragmentation creates MPDUs smaller than the original MSDU or MMPDU length to increase reliability, by increasing the probability of successful transmission as defined in 10.2.2 (DCF) of the MSDU or MMPDU when channel characteristics limit reception reliability for longer frames.
-A STA may use fragmentation to use the medium efficiently in consideration of the duration available in granted TXOPs, as long as the rules in 10.4 (MSDU, (11ax)A-MSDU, and MMPDU fragmentation) are followed.
+The process of partitioning an MSDU, A-MSDU, or an MMPDU into smaller MAC-level frames, MPDUs, is called fragmentation.
+Fragmentation creates MPDUs smaller than the original MSDU, A-MSDU, or MMPDU length to increase reliability, by increasing the probability of successful transmission as defined in 10.2.2 (DCF) of the MSDU, A-MSDU, or MMPDU when channel characteristics limit reception reliability for longer frames.
+A STA may use fragmentation to use the medium efficiently in consideration of the duration available in granted TXOPs, as long as the rules in 10.4 (MSDU, (11ax)A-MSDU, and MMPDU fragmentation) and 10.11 (A-MSDU operation) are followed.
 Fragmentation is accomplished at each immediate transmitter.
-The process of recombining MPDUs into a single MSDU or MMPDU is defined as defragmentation.
+The process of recombining MPDUs into a single MSDU, A-MSDU, or MMPDU is defined as defragmentation.
 Defragmentation is accomplished at each immediate recipient.

 An MSDU transmitted under an HT-immediate block ack agreement shall not be fragmented even if its length exceeds dot11FragmentationThreshold.
 An MSDU or MMPDU transmitted within an A-MPDU that does not contain an S-MPDU (see 10.12.8 (Transport of S-MPDUs)) shall not be fragmented even if its length exceeds dot11FragmentationThreshold.
 MSDUs or MMPDUs carried in a group addressed MPDU shall not be fragmented even if their length exceeds dot11FragmentationThreshold.